Bullying And Workers’ Compensation Claims

 The Australian Human Rights Organisation defines workplace bullying as ‘verbal, physical social or psychological abuse by your employer (or manager), another person or group of people at work’ [1].

-Workplace bullying is a serious issue and one that can occur at workplaces of all kinds in Australia.
+Workplace bullying is a serious issue and one that can occur in workplaces of all kinds in Australia.
 In 2019 research revealed that, compared with 31 European countries, Australia ranked sixth highest for workplace bullying.
 The research further found that 10 per cent of Australian workers admitted to being bullied at work, with much more anti-social workplace behaviour going unreported [2].

-Workplace bullying can have significant impacts on a person and can cause stress, anxiety, panic attacks, physical impacts (such as headaches, loss of appetite and loss of sleep) as well as impact their work performance, self-esteem and relationships with other colleagues, family and friends.
+Workplace bullying can have significant impacts on a person and can cause stress, anxiety, panic attacks, and physical impacts (such as headaches, loss of appetite and loss of sleep) as well as impact their work performance, self-esteem and relationships with other colleagues, family and friends.

 Bullying may also be discrimination if it is occurring because of your age, sex, race, disability, pregnancy, relationship status, sexual orientation or gender identity.